aldoleo2/Persistence-Patterns/README.md

 3) Inside each folder there is a readme.txt file that details how each calculation was made.

-4) All Mathematica and Comsol files are also commented inside fescribing the steps of calculations.
+4) All Mathematica and Comsol files are also commented inside describing the steps of calculations.

+5) Comsol 5.2 and Mathematica 11 were used for the final versions of these files.